philzook58/philzook58.github.io/_posts/2024-04-08-permutation_compile.md

 An interesting technique for using an off the shelf compiler to compile C program fragments is to use ABI abuse to read, write, and preserve registers.
 This is inspired by [Copy and Patch JIT](https://news.ycombinator.com/item?id=38769874) like that which recently landed in the CPython interpreter.

-In the typical x64-64 calling convention the first 6 arguments are passed in registers and the rest on the stack.
+In the typical [x64-64 System V](https://wiki.osdev.org/System_V_ABI) calling convention the first 6 arguments are passed in registers and the rest on the stack.
 Because of this, I can directly read rdi, rsi, rdx, rcx, r8, r9.

 ```C
 void PATCHCODE(uint64_t rdi, uint64_t rsi, uint64_t rdx, uint64_t rcx, uint64_t r8, uint64_t r9){